dreamerslab/coke/docs/command_line.md

 - Console mode

-  To directly interactly with your project's models, you can enter the console mode by
+  To directly interact with your project's models, you can enter the console mode by

 <!---->

     $ coke c
     coke>

-  Note that you have to start MongoDB first, and you can press `Ctrl + C` 2 times to leave console.
+  Note that you have to start MongoDB first to enter the console, and you can press `Ctrl + C` two times to leave console.

 - Start server